 Master of Education

-The curriculum requirements for the K-6 certification are listed below.
+The curriculum requirements for the K-6 certification are listed under the Degree Options tab.
 To be certified as an elementary teacher for grades K-8, candidates must complete a content concentration in a core subject area (mathematics, social studies, English language arts, or science), as defined by the most current NHDOE standards, and earn a passing grade on the middle school Praxis II exam for their chosen field.

 Certification-only Option: Students may pursue K-6 and K-8 certification only following the same curriculum requirements below.

 |ED 5000 Social Behavior in a Diverse Society||3|

 |EL 5200 Curriculum Design for Social Studies, Health and Sciences||3|

 |EL 5500 Integrating STEM into Problem Based Learning||3|

 |LL 5050 Mainstream Strategies for English Language Learners||3|

 |IN 5400 Imagination, Innovation, and Creativity||3|